0x78654C/xTerminal/README.md

     md5 -- Chceks the md5 checksum of a file.
-    extip -- Displays the current external IP address. wget -- Download files from a specific website. fcopy -- Copies a file with md5 checksum control. frename -- Renames a file in a specific directory(s). fmove -- Moves a file with md5 checksum contorl. cmd --  Opens Windows Command Promt.
+    extip -- Displays the current external IP address. wget -- Download files from a specific website. fcopy -- Copies a file with CRC checksum control. frename -- Renames a file in a specific directory(s). fmove -- Moves a file with CRC checksum contorl. cmd --  Opens Windows Command Promt.
     ps -- Opens Windowns Powershell.
     cat -- Displays the content of a file.